westoque/olex/README.md

   members: [<Contact>]
   vehicles: [<Vehicle>],
   residences: [Residence],
-  source: "facebook",
-  tags: [],
+  tags: [],                  // optional, could be added to add metadata. example, `tags: ["facebook"]`
-  createdAt: "", <----- recommendation, required to tell how old the lead is
+  createdAt: "",             // recommendation, required to tell how old the lead is
-  updatedAt: ""  <----- recommendation, required to know if the lead has been updated by provider since }
+  updatedAt: ""              // recommendation, required to know if the lead has been updated by provider since }
 ```